Separating path systems: Random graphs

-We shall also need the notion of a \emph{$k$-linked graph}.
-A graph is said to be \emph{$k$-linked} if it has at least $2k$ vertices and for every sequence of $2k$ distinct vertices $v_1,\ldots,v_k,u_1,\ldots,u_k$, there exist vertex disjoint paths $P_1,\ldots, P_k$ such that the endpoints of $P_i$ are $v_i,u_i$.
-Bollob\'as and Thomason \cite{linked_graphs} showed that every $22k$-connected graph is $k$-linked.
-This was later improved by Thomas and Wollan \cite{linked_graphs_new}, who proved that every $2k$-connected graph on $n$ vertices with at least $5kn$ edges is $k$-linked.
-From the latter result and Lemma \ref{lem_random_graph_properties}, we conclude that w.h.p., both $G_1$ and $G_2$ are $np/20$-linked.
+We will need the notion of a \emph{$k$-linked graph}: a graph is said to be \emph{$k$-linked} if it has at least $2k$ vertices and for every sequence of $2k$ distinct vertices $u_1,\dots,u_k,v_1,\dots,v_k$, there exist vertex disjoint paths $P_1,\dots, P_k$ such that the endpoints of $P_i$ are $u_i$ and $v_i$.
+Bollob\'as and Thomason ~\cite{linked_graphs} showed that every $22k$-connected graph is $k$-linked.
+This was later improved by Thomas and Wollan~\cite{linked_graphs_new}, who proved that every $2k$-connected graph on $n$ vertices with at least $5kn$ edges is $k$-linked.
+From the latter result and Lemma~\ref{sepsys13-lem_random_graph_properties}, we conclude that with high probability, both $G_1$ and $G_2$ are $np/20$-linked.

-Following the strategy described in Section \ref{strategy}, we find a decomposition of $G_1$ into paths $P_1,\ldots,P_n$ and a decomposition of $G_1$ into matchings $M_1,\ldots,M_{3n}$ such that the intersection $M_i\cap P_j$ contains at most one edge for every $i,j$.
+Following the strategy described in Section~\ref{sepsys13-strategy}, we find a decomposition of $G_1$ into paths $P_1,\dots,P_n$ and a decomposition of $G_1$ into matchings $M_1,\dots,M_{3n}$ such that the intersection $M_i\cap P_j$ contains at most one edge for each $i$ and $j$.

 We decompose each matching $M_i$ into submatchings of size at most $np/20$.
-Since $G_1$ has at most $n^2p$ edges, we thus obtain at most $23n$ matchings $M_1',\ldots, M_{23n}'$.
-Since $G_2$ is $np/20$-linked, we can complete each such matching $M_i'$ into a path using the edges of $G_2$.
-These paths along with $P_1,\ldots,P_n$ constitute a separating path system of $G_1$ of size at most $24n$.
+Since $G_1$ has at most $n^2p$ edges, we thus obtain at most $23n$ different matchings $M_1',\dots, M_{23n}'$.
+Now since $G_2$ is $np/20$-linked, we can complete each such matching $M_i'$ into a path using the edges of $G_2$.
+These paths along with $P_1,\dots,P_n$ constitute a separating path system of $G_1$ of size at most $24n$.
 Reversing the roles of $G_1$ and $G_2$, we obtain a set of $24n$ paths separating the edges of $G_2$.
 The union of these two families of paths is a separating path system of $G$ of cardinality at most $48n$.